parcel-bundler/website/src/index.md

 ## TODO

 - Landing page (this)
+- Babel
+- Plugins

 <br>

 - Responsive on mobile (the sidebar should somehow collapse)
 - Print: syntax highlighting is lost
-- better contrast for sidebar links
+- better contrast for sidebar links (and search bar)
-- (Eventually add "Open in REPL" link to the code samples - actually the main reason I made them a njk macro)
+- (Eventually add "Open in REPL" link to the code samples)

 # "Design System":